Innocentem non condemnari (an innocent person should not be condemned).

 Someone is destined to exist, ...

-... and when tomorrow arrives, that someone will be here.
+..., and when tomorrow arrives, this person will exist"

 Someone is destined to exist, ...

-The harm to Human, the diminution of the human condition appears clearly: Someone would be, but that someone is not.
+The harm to a Human, the diminution of the human condition, is evident: someone would be, but this person is not.

 Instead of someone, there is no one!
 A Human reduced to nonexistence, reduced to being nothing.

-To convey the idea that there is no one, but that there should be someone, to signify the absence of someone because he/she has been deprived of being, it was decided to use the symbol: "...".
+To convey the idea that there is no one, but that there should be someone, and to signify the absence of someone because a person has been deprived of existence, the symbol "..." has been chosen.

 The one who should exist but does not is referred to as the Absent.
 This symbol represents the presence of an Absent.